 More Ideas to Make Your Cooking and Baking Better

 Understanding conversions is important in the kitchen.
 But there are some other tips to follow for even more success in the kitchen.

-- UNDERSTAND essential food safety rules to prevent the spread of foodborne illness.
+- UNDERSTAND essential safe refrigerator food storage rules to prevent the spread of foodborne illness.

 - KNOW your oven, its true temperature, and hot spots.
 Learn how to calibrate an oven for more accurate recipe results.

 - LEARN the common food substitutions in case you are out of a recipe ingredient.

 - READ each recipe all the way through before you start cooking.
 Avoid surprises.